barriosjorge/gmt_docs/src/software_development/virtual_machine/virtual_machine.rst

   :scale: 70 %
   :alt: First Run Install Menu

-Select *Install Fedora* and follow the instructions in :ref:`fedora_server` to install the operating system.
+Select *Install CentOS*.
 Ensure that the boot partition is set to File System *ext4* for the RT kernel to work.

 .. image:: images/ss26_partition_ext4.png